Renormalization of Interacting Random Graph Models: Homogeneous RG flow

 \section{Homogeneous RG flow}

-A simple but informative case to get our bearings with is the setting where each of the $\{g_a, \varepsilon_a\}$ couplings in Eq. \ref{GH} are respectively fixed to be the same, and we successively decimate, or marginalize over alternate links on the line graph.
+A simple but informative case to get our bearings with is the setting where each of the $\{g_a, \varepsilon_a\}$ couplings in Eq. \ref{GH} are respectively fixed to be the same, and we successively decimate, or marginalize over alternate links on the line graph (see for a thorough derivation \cite{Nextpaper}).
 In this case, Eqs. \ref{RGg} reduce to the following system of equations:

 where tildes denote renormalized quantities, and where the discrete generalization of the beta functions, defined as $D g := \widetilde g - g \equiv\beta_g(g,\varepsilon)$, and $D \varepsilon := \widetilde \varepsilon - \varepsilon \equiv \beta_\varepsilon(g,\varepsilon)$, are given by: